maeddes/hft-23-winter/README.md

 * Introduction to serverless and FaaS terminology

 ### Objectives and exercises
 _The student knows about the evolution of distributed systems (and middleware) and the drivers towards state-of-the-art implementation and deployment.
 She/he can explain the underlying concepts and theories and put it into practical context.
 No dedicated exercises for this module.
-Recap of basics: Spring Boot, Docker, configuration, persistence and messaging._
+Recap of basics: Spring Boot, Docker, configuration._

 ### Review questions